mmilaprat/pos_test/README.md

 Acces with a browser to the new web site (credentials admin/admin), if there are some template error (the template is not loaded correctly) please access to the performance menu option (/admin/config/development/performance), uncheck both checkboxes, Aggregate CSS files and Aggregate JavaScript files, and click over the button "Save configuration".

+Access to the /update.php check to check if there are some pending update.

 ## Possible bug
 If when we access to the /admin/group page we get an error like this: